X16Community/x16-docs/X16 Reference - Appendix Z - 65816 Processor Upgrade.md

 #### Cons

-  * Hacky code introduced to the KERNAL which may be hard to understand and maintain
+  * Code introduced to the KERNAL which may be hard to understand and maintain
-  * Minor but non-zero performance impact when using certain KERNEL calls due to the double jump and stack usage
+  * Performance implications when calling the affected KERNAL routines

 ### Do Nothing